 Chocolate Loaf Cake

 I made a version of this cake for years ago at Bordertown Coffee; customers begged for it, but my baking staff always found it so troublesome because the batter tended to leak over the sides and all over the oven floor.
-After years of fiddling with elaborate parchment paper tents, it dawned on me that a Pullman pan would solve the problem – its tall sides would prevent the batter from overflowing.
+After years of fiddling with elaborate parchment paper tents, it dawned on me that a Pullman pan (affiliate link) would solve the problem – its tall sides would prevent the batter from overflowing.
 It indeed works like a charm.

 6 ounces (170g) good bittersweet chocolate